-• Solar Electric (Electricity/Photovoltaic) consists of roof-mounted or free-standing panels or tiles which harness energy from the sun to generate electricity.
+• Solar electric (Electricity/Photovoltaic) consists of roof-mounted or free-standing panels or tiles which harness energy from the sun to generate electricity.
 These are more expensive than solar thermal panels but electricity may be sold back to the grid.
 The benefits are that they have no moving parts and are silent.
 They can harness the sun's energy on sunny and cloudy days.

+- Solar thermal (solar hot water)

+usually consists of roof-mounted panels

+which harness energy from the sun to

+heat water.
+Solar thermal can reduce

+consumption of fossil fuels normally

+used to heat water by up to 55-70%.
+A

+water storage tank or existing traditional

+boiler is needed.
+They are very effective

+in non-domestic buildings that have a

+high demand on hot water.
+Unfortunately

+they rely on direct sunlight and therefore

+generate high levels of hot water in the

+summer when demand is lower.

-• Water, Ground and Air Source Heat Pumps extract heat from the air, water or ground (also known as geothermal) to be used for space and water heating, heat recovery, space cooling and dehumidification.
+- Water, ground and air source heat pumps extract heat from the air, water or ground (also known as geothermal) to be used for space and water heating, heat recovery, space cooling and dehumidification.
 Heat pumps are ideally suited for use with under floor heating.
 For large rural sites then the cheaper option of the horizontal loop system in trenches of 1.5m deep can be used rather than a pit of 60-100m which is more expensive.